The importance of developing ongoing professional development for Early Years staff

 - Having regular conversations – Just spending 30 minutes talking to a practitioner about a particular subject can be seen as a form of training, this should be documented in their training plan.

 The above suggestions are just some simple ideas managers can do to ensure practitioners regularly update their CPD.
-It is important that all these forms of training are documented on their individual training plans and on the settings training matrix.
+It is important that all these forms of training are documented on their individual training plans.